 Freelancing is increasingly becoming an employment route for many people worldwide.
-It involves taking jobs from different employers at different or at the same time without committing to a specific employer on a longterm basis.
-The popularity of freelancing today is attributable to the widespread of the internet.
-Leveraging on this, several platforms such as Upwork, Fiverr, Guru, and PeoplePerHour, Freelancer, and others have made it big by connecting clients and freelancers worldwide.
+It involves taking jobs from different employers either simultaneously or at different times without committing to a specific employer on a long-term basis.
+The popularity of freelancing today is largely attributable to the widespread access to the internet.
+Leveraging this, several platforms such as Upwork, Fiverr, Guru, PeoplePerHour, Freelancer, and others have flourished by connecting clients and freelancers across the globe.
+For many, freelancing has evolved from a side hustle into a full-fledged career & jobs pathway, offering flexibility, autonomy, and a wide range of professional opportunities.

-Typically, someone posts a job on these platforms with their budgets and requirements, and qualified freelancers bid on the job.
-The client reviews all or some of these applications and then approves one or more freelancers to take up the job.
-For security purposes, most freelancing platforms will ask employers to create and fund a milestone before freelancers commence work.
-Upon completion of the work by the freelancer, the employer approves the milestone, and the freelancer receives their payments.
+Typically, someone posts a job on these platforms along with their budget and requirements, and qualified freelancers bid on the job.
+The client then reviews all or some of these applications and approves one or more freelancers to take up the work.
+For security purposes, most freelancing platforms require employers to create and fund a milestone before freelancers begin.
+Once the freelancer completes the task, the employer approves the milestone, and the freelancer receives their payment.
+This process has become a standard in the world of online jobs, ensuring trust and accountability between clients and freelancers.

 If the work is satisfactory, the employer may assign another work to the freelancer, or he/she begins to search for another job in the freelance marketplace again.
 There are review systems where an employer rates the performance of the freelancer on a scale of one to five.
 If a freelancer gathers enough.